 DTT holds an important place in the heart of Britons.
 Recent research from Ipsos has found that more than half (56%) of British adults have watched Freeview via an aerial in the past year.
-Further, well over three-quarters (87%) have listened to broadcast radio services - which share the same infrastructure as DTT - in the past year.
-Broadcast TV and radio are a critical national asset, allowing us to enjoy experiences like the Jubilee, Glastonbury or Euro 2022 together as a nation.
+Further, well over three-quarters (87%) have listened to broadcast radio services - which share the same infrastructure as DTT - in the past year.1 Broadcast TV and radio are a critical national asset, allowing us to enjoy experiences like the Jubilee, Glastonbury or Euro 2022 together as a nation.
+We know from our work that this is particularly important to rural communities.